Decrepitdoors/ez_multitwitch/README.md

 Do this again for all the streams you want to add

-Click the extension icon and click open multitwitch in the popup
+Click the extension icon and click Open Streams in the popup

 Prevention from adding the same one to the list, incase your heads as empty as mine